“Biology is the least of what makes people a family”

 What’s my blog all about?

-It’s a diary for me, where I try to also be helpful to other parents or potential parents as I go along.
+This a diary for me, where I offload emotional ramblings, share our videos and try to also be helpful to other parents or potential parents as I go along.
 You’ll find chatter on parenting, lifestyle, adoption and fertility, interiors and healthy eating (a passion of mine, as is just plain eating!).
 We currently live in Suffolk though we move around for my husbands job every few years.
+You will very rarely see ads here.
+I’m just not really into all that so turn down 99% off the requests that land in my inbox.
+Diet teas and sweetie brands can go swing on someone else’s blog I’m afraid.
+If I do work with a brand, it is always incredibly clearly marked as one.

 Who makes up our family?